 The Frighteners is incredibly busy racing from one incident to the next as the camera spins with a giddiness.
 You come away from the film with the feeling of having been on a rollercoaster ride but the more you think about the film afterwards the more you wish there had been something to support such busyness.
 Take the plot you come away with all sorts of unanswered questions.
 What was it that caused Michael J. Fox, the earnest and caring architect we see in flashback, to turn into a cynical conman?
 There is such a gulf between these two aspects of the character it is hard to believe they are the same person.
 What made Jeffrey Combss FBI agent so obsessed?
 How did Michael J. Fox manage to rope the ghosts into helping him in his congame?
 There is an interesting dichotomy the film makes between its ecumenically neutral vision of the afterlife and the sudden appearance of a scythe-wielding Mediaeval Grim Reaper but Jackson and co-writer/real-life partner Fran Walsh throw such speculation away in about one line and then rush off again.
 For a fantastic film, such a dichotomy and its revelation that the Grim Reaper is a disguised spirit needs to be one of the dramatic highlights of the film.
 Even this revelation fails to make sense.
 Why does the killer bother to pose as the Grim Reaper when only people who have had a particular type of shock (surely under 0.00001% of the population) can see him?
 Not even the killers victims can see him so what is the point of the disguise?
 If The Frighteners had slowed down for about five minutes to answer such questions it might have been a more interesting film.
 You would actually get the feeling that Peter Jackson cared about something more than effects and hurtling pace.
 However, all that you feel in The Frighteners is that everything has been crammed together indifferent to whether it makes sense, indifferent to anything other than effect.

 The Frighteners was originally pitched by Peter Jackson and Fran Walsh as an entry in the series of Tales from the Crypt film begun with Tales from the Crypt Presents Demon Knight (1995), although Tales from the Crypt producer Robert Zemeckis was sufficiently impressed with Heavenly Creatures to come aboard and back The Frighteners as an original production.
 The films failure at the box-office helped to sink Peter Jacksons next planned King Kong remake at Universal, but he then recovered and climbed to extraordinary heights with the massive success of the Lord of the Rings trilogy, The Lord of the Rings: The Fellowship of the Ring (2001), The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003).
 Jackson later went on to conduct his remake of King Kong (2005) and followed this with The Lovely Bones (2009), The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
-Jackson has also produced District 9 (2009) and The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).
+Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).